csdarcher/wats1030-intro-to-unix/nix_scavenger_hunt.md

 * Use the `cd` command to move "up" one directory. *Where are you in the filesystem now?*
   - /home/cabox/workspace

-* Press the up arrow on your keyboard.
+* Press the up arrow on your keyboard.*
   - It showed my previous command - pwd

-* Press the up arrow a few more times.
+* Press the up arrow a few more times.*
- - It showed me all of my previous commands.
+ - It showed me all of my previous commands

 * Run the `history` command. *What do you see?*
   - 1  pwd